mvolkmann/blog/src/neovim.md

 adds a hyphen and a space to the beginning of a line and add a period at the end.

-- Move the cursor to the beginning of line that needs these changes.
+- Move the cursor to the beginning of a line that needs these changes.
 - Press `qi`.
 - Type `i` to go into insert mode.
 - Type `-` and a space.
 - Press `esc` to exit insert mode.
-- Press `$` to move the end of the line.
+- Press `A` to move the end of the line and enter insert mode.
-- Press `a` (append) to enter insert mode after the current position.
 - Type `.`
 - Press `esc` to exit insert mode.
 - Press `0` to move the beginning of the line and